MS 2021-10-R-Roberson-September-30-2021-Publication-of-County-Ordinances September 30, 2021

 Common questions

-Q: Does the same rule apply to municipal ordinances?
+Q: Does this opinion cover municipal ordinances?

 Background and statutory framework